The retail survival guide: moving from channel-led to customer-centric

 Unlike a customer relationship management platform (CRM) or a data management platform (DMP), a CDP supports the collection, unification, analysis, and activation of your customer data across channels.
 It integrates data from a variety of sources to create a single customer view, giving retailers the ability to extract precise insights about their customers and act on those insights for better marketing, sales, and service.

-Acting as the centralised hub for both marketers and support teams to manage customer engagements, a CDP is a customer-centric data ecosystem where you can unify your data, identify high-value audiences, and automatically push those audiences into multiple channels for hyper-targeted campaigns.
+Acting as the centralized hub for both marketers and support teams to manage customer engagements, a CDP is a customer-centric data ecosystem where you can unify your data, identify high-value audiences, and automatically push those audiences into multiple channels for hyper-targeted campaigns.

 In the new world of retail, a CDP is one of the most important tools for growth.